 - Ultimately, the Board will decide whether the proposed line is necessary to serve a public use, represents a reasonable relationship to an overall plan of transmitting electricity in the public interest, complies with routing and engineering standards, and meets all other legal requirements.

 - If the company requests the right of eminent domain, the Board will also decide whether to grant that right.
 All parties may present evidence and testimony concerning eminent domain at the hearing.

-- At the hearing, the Board (or the administrative law judge) is not the advocate for any other particular party; the agency is neutral.
-If you believe you need to be represented at the hearing, you should consult with your own lawyer.
+- At the hearing, the Board (or the administrative law judge) is not the advocate for any particular party; the agency is neutral.
+If you believe you need to be represented at the hearing, you should consult with your own attorney.